mrasus16112/pipescript/FEEDME.md

 make cell(`firstcell`) is 69;
 make cell(`bean`) is 2;

-do procedure(`Add Number And Return's Number`) am uses cell(`firstcell`), cell(`bean`) only and into cell(`firstcell`); # execute procedure #
+do procedure(`Add Number And Return's Number`) am from cell(`firstcell`) only and into cell(`firstcell`); # execute procedure #
 ```

-The "Add Number And Return's Number" procedure comes from the "arithmetical operations" thingy (or header), and it serves (or returns) the sum of the two values provided.

-### Do you need to use another cell if you're just going to add a constant value?

-That's right.
-To pass values into procedures, you must place said value into a cell.
-Otherwise, you will have broken the fabric of space-time.
+The `Add Number And Return's Number` procedure comes from the `arithmetical operations` thingy, and it serves the sum of two values.
+But what values?
+Well, you specify which cell you choose to be the first parameter, and consecutive cells will be used as subsequent parameters.
+The `Add Number And Return's Number` only uses the first two parameters provided.
+Because the first parameter `firstcell` is at index 1, the next parameter will be at inde 2, and that's `bean`.
+In PipeScript, a procedure does not have a defined amount of parameters, so parameters only really represent a subsection of the tape that a procedure can access.

 ### What does "only and into" mean?
 Where did the serve value go?

 It lets you specify where to put the serve value.
-In the example above, the result of Add Number And Return's Number will go into cell(\`firstcell\`).
-If you specify "null", the serve value will be trapped in the depths of hell for all eternity.
+In the example above, the result of `Add Number And Return's Number` will go into `firstcell`.
+If you specify `null`, the serve value will be sent to die in the depths of hell for all eternity.

 ### Do procedures have to have a serve value?

-Yes, but they can also serve null if you are a not a functional member of society.
+Yes, but they can also serve `null` if you are a not a functional member of society.

+## Rule of the Raw

+This is fundamental idea in PipeScript.
+Literals, or AST nodes whose underlying value can be determined at parse-time, such as the number `390lungf0x37A2` or the name <code>&#96;bean me&#96;</code>, cannot be passed directly into any statement with the exception of the make-statement and the define-statement for procedures, which will be covered in a later section.

 ## Control Flow 1: If?

-Now to introduce control flow.
 Control flow is written with the define-statement.

 ### Why define?

 Because it's also how you define a procedure.

+### Okay, but WHY?

+Yes.

 ```
 import(`input and and output`);